terrypaton1/Cinder/README.md

 <p align="center">
     <img src="./res/GameIcon.jpg">
 </p>
-An open source 'brick breaker' game by Terry Paton.
-Originally written in 2016, it is now updated (in late 2020) to the new standards Terry has learnt since then.
+The complete Unity3D open source to a 'brick breaker' clone game by Terry Paton.
+Originally written in 2016, now updated (in late 2020) to the new standards Terry has learnt since then.

+This game was developed as a rapid prototype using hand drawn art as a placeholder to other graphics.
+The major gimmick to the game, aside from the powers are the 'bosses', essentially large bricks that need multiple hits.

 Available to play in the Android google play store: <a href="https://play.google.com/store/apps/details?id=com.terrypaton.cinder"> Cinder </a>

 ## How to I open it?